Programme code: AK1051

 Venue: Flexible mode including North Shore Campus and South Campus

 Start date: 2 March 2015 / 20 July 2015

 Completed one of the following:

-Graduates will have enhanced leadership capabilities, thereby having a greater opportunity to undertake or continue leadership roles in educational organisations, from the early childhood or tertiary sectors to government or corporate settings.
+Graduates will have enhanced leadership capabilities, thereby having a greater opportunity to undertake or continue leadership roles in:

 Note: this qualification does not provide eligibility for provisional teacher registration.